World Yoga Day

 Narendra Modi’s speech indeed captures the essence of yoga: a practice that awakens the heart, illuminates the intellect, and cultivates a Divine kind of consciousness.
 A collective consciousness.

 Considering the noble goal of “awakening the heart and collective consciousness,” it’s challenging to comprehend any grounds for faulting or criticising a celebration like WYD.
-However, as with any positive movement, it faces opposition and has been subjected to various criticisms.
-While the primary aim of WYD may well be the promotion of the physical, mental, and spiritual benefits of yoga, as well as the elevation of human consciousness, it is not immune to criticism.
+However, like any movement, it faces opposition and various criticisms.
+While WYD’s primary aim is to promote the physical, mental, and spiritual benefits of yoga—and elevate human consciousness—it is not immune to critique.

 Some yoga practitioners also argue that WYD’s emphasis on asanas (physical postures) may exclude other important aspects of yoga, such as meditation and philosophy.

-World Yoga Day could serve as a powerful reminder of the unifying potential of yoga.
-It transcends boundaries, embraces diversity, and encourages us to seek inner peace and unity in a world often marked by divisions.
+World Yoga Day could serve as a powerful reminder of the unifying potential of yoga: a path that transcends boundaries, embraces diversity, and encourages us to seek inner peace and unity in a world too often divided.

 Whether you choose to celebrate this day or not, the essence of yoga remains the same.
 Yoga is a tool for self-regulation, and a path to self-realisation, accessible to all, regardless of physical capacity or background.